adamvig96/hit-or-miss/README.md

 ### Instructions for replicators

 1. The replicator should set the working directory in `master.do` to the project folder.
-2. Run `stata -b do master.do` from the terminal.
+2. Run `stata -b do master.do` from the terminal and all tables should be replicated.
+3. To display event study figures, run `code/eventstudy.do` in Stata.

 ### References